Films

 1. Annie Hall (Woody Allen, 1977).
 Woody Allen is like a trip home for me.
 His characters are typical neurotic New Yorkers, who all think too much.
 This is his best romantic comedy.
 For a more cynical look at romance, see Husbands and Wives.
 I also love Crimes and Misdemeanors, Manhattan, and some Allen's sillier comedies, including Sleeper, Bananas, and Take the Money and Run.

 4. The Last Movie (Dennis Hopper, 1971).
-On the heels of his breaktrhough success with Easy Rider, Dennis Hopper produced one of the most resiliently unmarketable, unwatchable films of the decade.
+On the heels of his breakthough success with Easy Rider, Dennis Hopper produced one of the most resiliently unmarketable, unwatchable films of the decade.
 A deconstruction of cinema that pokes fun at the film-making process, the myth of celebrity, and the macho mystique of cowboys.
 Hopper gives a characteristically unsettling performance, but the risks he takes as a director are even more laudable, if not entirely successful.
+Other interesting American art film's from the '70s include Mark Rappaport's Causal Relations, Jon Jost's Last Chance for a Slow Dance, and Amos Poe's Unmade Beds.

 5. Three Women (Robert Altman, 1977).
 Altman made so many good films over his career that it's hard to pick a favorite.
 His ambitious multi-character films, like Nashville and Short Cuts, are perhaps his most impressive.
 But this chilling chracter study about identity, mistreatment, and madness is my personal favorite.
 Sissey Spacek and Altman regular, Shelly Duvall are particularly compelling as two women united by the their social ineptitude.
 Janice Rule, the third woman, works effictively as the conscience of the film.
 My second favorte Spacek film is Terrence Malick's badlands, and my second favorite Duvall is Altman's McCabe and Mrs. Miller; these two also stand out as among the best films of the decade, and they would make an illuminating double feature.

 6. Taxi Driver (Martin Scorsese, 1976).
-The perfect antihero film.
+The quintessential antihero film.
 De Nero has never been better, Cybill Shepherd gives one of her better performances, and Jodie Foster deconstructs the damsel in distress.
 The movie also contains my professional mantra, "One of these days, I'm gonna get organizized."
-After Taxi Driver, my favorite Scorcese films are Mean Streets and Raging Bull.
+After Taxi Driver, my favorite Scorcese film is Mean Streets.

 1980s-present